nimbus154/node-coding-challenge-pattern/README.md

 ## Contest Programming with Node.js Streams
 A pattern for solving contest programs and coding challenges using Node.js streams.

-A [Google Code Jam](https://code.google.com/codejam/contest/2929486/dashboard) problem serves as an example.
+This repo uses [a Google Code Jam problem](https://code.google.com/codejam/contest/2929486/dashboard) as an example.